 It was a bonding moment for us.
 She held me on the couch for a long time.

 A few weeks later I got the courage to tell my dad.
 My dad is a little harder to nail down long enough to have a deep conversation on a serious topic, and not just physically.
-Even if you happen to be sitting in the same fishing boat with him for several hours, he will still find a way to wriggle out of a conversation he doesn't like with a combination of awkward silence and either updating you on the latest reading of the depth finder, or erupting in obscenities over that fish who stole his bait before he could set the hook five minutes ago.
+Even if you happen to be sitting in the same fishing boat with him for several hours, he will still find a way to wriggle out of a conversation he doesn't like with a combination of awkward silence and either updating you on the latest reading of the depth finder, or erupting in obscenities over that fish who stole his bait five minutes ago.

 Aiding him in his pursuit of the uncomplicated is the fact that he's hard of hearing from years of loud, manual labor and firing guns without ear protection, which is for wusses, I guess.

 One night, as he was watching TV in the garage, I pulled up a seat next to him on a stool.
 We talked sporadically about this or that.
 I waited until what seemed like the right moment.